Architecting Authority

 Google rewrites titles that are too long (over approximately 60 characters at desktop font sizes).
 It rewrites titles that contain the site name duplicated alongside the page title in a confusing format.
 It rewrites titles that are all caps.
 It rewrites titles that read like a list of keywords with no grammatical structure.
 And most commonly, it rewrites titles where the words on the page do not match the vocabulary in the title.

 The solution is not to outsmart the algorithm.
 It is to write titles the way a journalist would write a headline: clear, specific, accurate, and matching the language of the person searching.
 A title that says exactly what the page delivers, in plain English, using the words the target reader would use, almost never gets rewritten.
 We have maintained consistent title display across over 400 audited pages by following that one principle.
+You can verify which titles Google is actually displaying in Search Console.
+Our guide on what AI clicks and impressions in GSC actually mean explains how to read the data correctly.

 If your title is being rewritten, check four things in order: length in pixels (use the tool above), vocabulary match between your title and your page body copy, presence of the pipe character separating brand name, and whether the title answers the intent of the search query rather than describing the brand.
+For blog posts and articles, the headline analyzer scores your title on clarity, emotion and search relevance before you publish.

 Meta Tags in the AI Era: How ChatGPT and Perplexity Read Your Pages